Centre Summer Language Institute

 How can I be part of this?
 How do I register?

 All currently-enrolled Centre students are encouraged to apply here.
-Enrollment begins on March 17 and closes May 13, or until all spots are filled.
-Preference will be given to students enrolled in the January 2017 study abroad courses in Thailand and Malaysia.
+Enrollment begins on February 1, 2018 and closes May 1, 2018, or until all spots are filled.
+Preference will be given to students enrolled in the January 2019 study abroad courses in Japan and Thailand/Singapore.

-Faculty and staff are encouraged to attend CSLI language sessions.
+Faculty and staff are encouraged to attend CSLI language sessions as well.

 What about room and board?
 What is included?